RodrigoPinaLozano/now-playing/README.md

 ### GET /nowplaying

-Returns the titles of up to three programmes currently playing on the IPTV service.
+Returns the titles of the first programme from each channel currently playing on the IPTV service.

 #### Query Parameters